LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/PublicApiV1.md

 ### Send Messages

-This API allows The user to send The message(s) to an ongoing conversation.
+This API allows The user to send The message(s) to an ongoing conversation with bots created via Third-Party Bots.
 We support the sending of Text, Pause/Delay, Structured Content ([more info](getting-started-with-rich-messaging-introduction.html)), and Quick Replies.
 Moreover, We also allow sending of encodedMetadata and metadata/context information ([more info](messaging-agent-sdk-conversation-metadata-guide.html)) with the message(s) as well.
+Please note your conversation must be active and ongoing.
+You can't send messages to a closed conversation.

 #### Request